Jeannine N. Washington, MMFT

 Leading with compassion, respect and sincere interest in your unique experiences, I bring empathy, an open mind, and sound clinical expertise.

-My “why”… Because noone should suffer in silence.
+My “why”… Because no one should suffer in silence.

-A proud Michigan native, Jeannine earned her bachelor’s degree in Criminal Justice and Human Services from the University of Detroit Mercy and went on to earn her Master’s in Marriage and Family Therapy, specializing in trauma, from Abilene Christian University.
+A proud Michigan native, Jeannine earned her Bachelor’s degree in Criminal Justice and Human Services from the University of Detroit Mercy and went on to earn her Masters in Marriage and Family Therapy, specializing in trauma, from Abilene Christian University.
 She is licensed in the State of Texas and brings both lived experience and advanced training to her work with individuals, couples, and families.

-Known for her real, no-sugarcoating approach paired with deep empathy and respect for her clients’, Jeannine creates a space where people can drop the mask, speak their truth, and start doing the work to heal, grow, and live beyond survival mode.
+Known for her real, no-sugarcoating approach paired with deep empathy and respect for her clients, Jeannine creates a space where people can drop the mask, speak their truth, and start doing the work to heal, grow, and live beyond survival mode.

 “The best way to find yourself is to lose yourself in the service of others” ~Mahatma Gandhi